Fan Fic: Four Hundred Ninety Six Reasons

 - Fun with Acronyms:

 - Latula's new planet, according to chapter 1's closing AN, is Land of Thought and Stairs, or LOTAS.
-"TAS" also means "Tool Assisted Speedrun."
+"TAS" can also mean "Tool Assisted Speedrun."

 - Cronus's new planet is Land of Wrath and Demons, or LOWAD.
 "Wads" are the names of custom-made Doom levels.
 In this story, Cronus (like most of the A1 trolls at first) fails on his planet.
 Meaning Cronus sucks at doom, which indicates some ties with him and either Mituna or Sollux.

-- Dirk's new planet is Land of Heat and Liches, or LOHAL.
+- Dirk's new planet is Land of Heat and Lifelesses, or LOHAL.

 - Incest Is Relative: What do you expect?
 Inevidable by the fan fic's premise.
 Word of God says that the first incesteous pairing is number eleven.